mapbox/mbtiles-spec/1.3/spec.md

 to request individual tiles, so the tile commonly referred to as 11/327/791 is inserted as `zoom_level` 11, `tile_column` 327, and `tile_row` 1256, since 1256 is 2^11 - 1 - 791.

-The `tile_data blob` column MUST contain the raw binary image or vector tile data for the associated tile.
+The `tile_data` column MUST contain the raw binary image or vector tile data for the associated tile as a `blob`.

 ### Grids